 It’s that time of year again….

 The sun peeks over the horizon a little earlier.
-The birds sing a little louder.
-The temperature is a bit warmer to the point that you dare to cast off pants in favor of your favorite shorts.
-The coffee in your mug even just seems to taste better.
+Birds sing a little louder.
+Temperatures are warming up.
+You are thrilled to finally put on your favorite shorts.
+The coffee in your mug even seems to taste better!

 Allergy season has descended upon you just like the pollen on the hood of your car!

-A trip to the pharmacy or your doctor’s office seems to be just around the corner,
+A trip to the pharmacy or your doctor’s office feels like it’s just around the corner.

 But first you want to try something natural to ward off the sneezing, running nose, and watery eyes.